ahoorab/BPMS-Leshan-with-RPi/README.md

 # BPMS-Leshan-with-RPi
-Blood Pressure Monitoring System Simulator using the IoT Protocol Lightweight M2M  and Leshan server and client implementation in Java.
+Blood Pressure Monitoring System Simulator using the IoT Protocol Lightweight M2M  and Leshan server and client implementation in Java,with a Raspberry Pi as a simulated device.

 ## Getting Started
 #### Equipment Used